NexusSfan/lillydecomp/CONTRIBUTING.md

 After documenting variables/functions to `asm/LILLY.asm` (main decomp file), run `python tools/doccheck.py asm/LILLY.asm` and put the output in your PR.

 ## License
-By contributing to this project, you agree to give me (NexusSfan) the permission to use your code in the Lilly Adventure Decomp project for any purpose, under any license.
+By contributing to this project, you agree to use the CC0 license for the project.

 [dasm]: https://dasm-assembler.github.io/
 [Ghidra]: https://ghidra-sre.org